Shakira: 2005–2007: Fijación Oral, Vol. 1 and Oral Fixation, Vol. 2

-In late 2006, Shakira and Alejandro Sanz sang "Te Lo Agradezco, Pero No" as a duet; the song is featured on Sanz's album El Tren de los Momentos.
+In late 2006, Shakira and Alejandro Sanz released the duet "Te Lo Agradezco, Pero No"; the song is featured on Sanz's album El Tren de los Momentos.
 "Te Lo Agradezco, Pero No" was a top ten hit in Latin America and topped the Billboard Hot Latin Tracks chart.
 Shakira also collaborated with Miguel Bosé on the duet "Si Tú No Vuelves", which was released in Bosé's album Papito.
-The American R&B singer Beyoncé and Shakira worked together on the track "Beautiful Liar", which was released in 2007 as the second single from the deluxe edition of Beyoncé's album B'Day.
+The American R&B singer Beyoncé and Shakira collaborated on the track "Beautiful Liar", which was released in 2007 as the second single from the deluxe edition of Beyoncé's album B'Day.
 In April, the single jumped 91 positions on the Billboard Hot 100 chart, from 94 to 3, setting the record for the largest upward movement in the history of the chart at the time.
 It was also number one on the official UK singles chart.
 "Beautiful Liar" earned them a nomination for the Grammy Award for Best Pop Collaboration with Vocals.
-The song and its video marked Shakira's first all-female collaboration.
-In 2007 she participated, together with 23 other female singers, in the recording of Annie Lennox's song "Sing" from the album Songs of Mass Destruction.
-Also in 2007, Shakira and Wyclef Jean recorded their second duet, "King & Queen".
-The song was featured on Jean's album Carnival Vol. II: Memoirs of an Immigrant.

-Shakira wrote the lyrics and co-wrote the music for two new songs that are featured in the movie Love in the Time of Cholera (2007), based on the novel of the same title by Colombian author and Nobel Prize winner Gabriel García Márquez.
-García Márquez himself asked Shakira to write the songs.
-The songs that Shakira sang in her film soundtrack debut were a version of "Pienso en ti" from her 1995 album Pies Descalzos, "Hay Amores" and "Despedida".
+In 2007, Shakira participated, together with 23 other female singers, in the recording of Annie Lennox's song "Sing" from the album Songs of Mass Destruction.
+Also in 2007, Shakira and Wyclef Jean recorded their second duet, "King & Queen", featured on Jean's album Carnival Vol. II: Memoirs of an Immigrant.
+She contributed three songs featured in the film Love in the Time of Cholera (2007): a version of "Pienso en ti" from her 1995 album Pies Descalzos, "Hay Amores" and "Despedida".
 "Despedida" was nominated for Best Original Song at the 65th Golden Globe Awards.